Perception: Touch

 The process of recognizing objects through touch is known as haptic perception.
 It involves a combination of somatosensory perception of patterns on the skin surface (e.g., edges, curvature, and texture) and proprioception of hand position and conformation.
 People can rapidly and accurately identify three-dimensional objects by touch.
 This involves exploratory procedures, such as moving the fingers over the outer surface of the object or holding the entire object in the hand.
 Haptic perception relies on the forces experienced during touch.

-Gibson defined the haptic system as "the sensibility of the individual to the world adjacent to his body by use of his body."
+Professor Gibson defined the haptic system as "the sensibility of the individual to the world adjacent to his body by use of his body."
 Gibson and others emphasized the close link between body movement and haptic perception, where the latter is active exploration.

 The concept of haptic perception is related to the concept of extended physiological proprioception according to which, when using a tool such as a stick, perceptual experience is transparently transferred to the end of the tool.